GTBitsOfGood/nextjs-sso-starter/README.md

   1. Create a MongoDB instance on MongoDB Atlas
   2. In Security → Network Access: add the IP address `0.0.0.0/0` (all IPs)
   3. In Security → Database Access: Add new database user
-  4. In Data Storage → Clusters: Find your cluster and click `Connect` → `Connect your application` and copy the connection string, set the username and password, and set this as `MONGO_DB` in `.env`
+  4. In Data Storage → Clusters: Find your cluster and click `Connect` → `Connect your application` and copy the connection string, set the username and password, and set this as `DATABASE_URL` in `.env.local`
-- Create the `nextjs` database. (or choose another name, but make sure to change it in `.env`)
 - It's very helpful to install MongoDB Compass to see your database contents

+### Auth0
+1. Create a `Regular Web Application` in Auth0.
+2. In the app settings, add `http://localhost:3000/api/auth/callback/auth0` (and also the prod callback replacing http:///localhost:3000) to `Allowed Callback URLs`

 ### Node
 1. Clone this project to your computer
 2. Navigate to this project in terminal and enter `npm install`
-3. Rename `example.env` to `.env` and fill it out with the dev config
+3. Rename `.env.local.example` to `.env.local` and fill it out with the dev config

+### Updating Env Vars
+- For dev, update `.env.local`
+- For production, add the env vars to your host, **NEVER** commit `.env` to your VCS

 ## Running